frantjc/forge/docs/github-actions.md

 export GITHUB_TOKEN=yourtokenhere
 ```

 Forge can also execute local GitHub Actions.
-This helps custom action developers more quickly and easily test out their actions while developing them locally.
+This helps custom Action developers more quickly and easily test out their actions while developing them locally.

-To signify to Forge that a GitHub Action can be found on the filesystem as opposed to in a GitHub repository, start the reference with `"/"` or `"."` for absolute or relative filepaths, respectively.
-For example:
+To signify to Forge that a GitHub Action can be found on the filesystem as opposed to in a remote GitHub repository, start the reference with `"/"` or `"."` for absolute or relative filepaths, respectively.
+For [example](https://github.com/frantjc/forge/blob/main/testdata/actions/docker/action.yml):

 ```sh
 forge use ./testdata/actions/docker